 A couple of car crashes are not severe because only one or two vehicles and two people are involved in the mishap.
 However, if there are more than two cars and multiple people are involved, things get challenging, especially when it comes to your injury claim.
 It becomes hard to figure out what caused the accident and who was more negligent while driving on the road.

 According to an article published on Huffpost.com, there are many types of car wrecks, such as drunken driving, distracted driving, and speeding, and so on.
-If a family is traveling with the teens talking or shouting from the backseat of the car, it could lead to distraction involving more people, causing the vehicle to crash into two or more cars on the road.
+If a family is travelling with the teens talking or shouting from the backseat of the car, it could lead to distraction involving more people, causing the vehicle to crash into two or more cars on the road.
 The same could happen if drunken youngsters drive a car and cause an accident.
 So read on to learn what happens when multiple people are involved in a car crash.

 1. Factors for a multi-vehicle accident